abhijitabdagire/reactjs_secondPart/README.md

 - `Nested Route` so we have create a `Insta` & `Mail` Component in the `Contact` component carefully use the path.Not Write the '/' insight of we have only write ' '.
 - We have learn the next concept is the `index` it is simply by default render the particular component.
 - Next we have learn the `dynamic route`so that we are create a one more component which is the `UserDetails`.

+## Chapter 10 - Context API & useContext

+- In this chapter we have create three component which is the name `ComA`, `ComB` & `ComC`.
+The main component is `App.js`.In the this component `ComA` was render and same as In comA was render the ComB and ComB in this Render the ComC.
+When the large Number of Component which is the difficult.
+To avoid this we have use the `CreateContext` and `useContext`.

+- The first `createContext` was where we have transfer the data than export and we can use anywhere where we want to use simply the import statement.
+The Multiple state or data pass simply create a one more createContext pass them and use where we want use.